miftahDB/miftahdb/README.md

 - `sql`: The SQL statement to execute.
 - `params`: Optional parameters to bind to the SQL statement.
+- Returns: The result of the SQL statement.

 ```javascript
 console.log(miftahDB.execute("SELECT * FROM miftahDB"));